 Wouldn’t it be great if both the best tent and RV camping in northern Arizona could be found in one centralized location?
-Well…It can, and it's near water to help you cool off or catch some dinner!
-Dead Horse Ranch State Park in Cottonwood, Arizona is a great place to call home for a weekend or a week.
-There are several exciting recreation options as well as full-service tent and RV campgrounds, plus camping cabins, near the water.
+Well…it can, and it's near water to help you cool off, play or catch some dinner!
+Dead Horse Ranch State Park in Cottonwood is a great place to call home for a weekend or a week.
+There are several exciting recreation options as well as full-service tent and RV campgrounds near the water.
 If you want a different camping experience, try staying in one of the cozy camping cabins.
 Plan your trip and make your reservations today!

 Everyone is different, we get that!
 With several great recreation options to entertain you, Dead Horse Ranch State Park truly has a chance to make the whole family happy.
 You just can’t go camping in Arizona without hiking and exploring the beautiful surroundings.
 There are numerous hiking trails throughout Dead Horse Ranch that showcase the beauty of the Verde Valley!
 You can enjoy a leisurely stroll or heavy workout – the best part is that you get to choose your own adventure!
 Want to hike near the Verde River and experience the dense vegetation, diverse wildlife, and cool, damp breeze?
 Or hike north into the high desert and experience epic Verde River Valley Views.
 With numerous trails throughout this park, there really is something for every skill level.
 Hike or bike your way into adventure within the shared-use trails systems in the park, and leave with lifetime memories of a new experience.